-1.1 About the IGS-9084GP-FB2 Series
+1.1 About the IGS-9122GP

-The IGS-9084GP-FB2 series is a managed industrial Ethernet switch with 8 x 10/100/1000Base-T(X) ports and 4 x 100/1000Base-X SFP ports.
-With fiber optical bypass design, the switch can ensure continued network operation when any inline device on the network fails.
-The switch supports Ethernet Redundancy protocol, O-Ring (recovery time < 30ms over 250 units of connection) and MSTP (RSTP/STP compatible) to protect mission-critical applications from network interruptions or temporary malfunctions with fast recovery technology.
-With a wide operating temperature from -40°C to 70°C, the device can be managed centrally via ORing's proprietary Open-Vision platform as well as via Web-based interfaces, Telnet, and console (CLI).
+The IGS-9122GP is a managed industrial Ethernet switch with twelve 10/100/1000Base-T(X) ports and two 100/1000Base-X SFP ports.
+The Gigabit ports provide high network throughputs to give your network the capacity to handle huge workloads.
+The SFP ports can meet demand for long-distance data transmission.
+The switch also supports Ethernet Redundancy protocol, O-Ring (recovery time < 30ms over 250 units of connection) and MSTP (RSTP/STP compatible) to protect mission-critical applications from network interruptions or temporary malfunctions with fast recovery technology.
+With a wide operating temperature from -40°C to 75°C, the device can be managed centrally via ORing's proprietary Open-Vision platform as well as via Web-based interfaces, Telnet, and console (CLI).
 The switch is one of the most reliable choices for highly-managed and fiber Ethernet applications.